How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 You now have three ways to upload a video to Google Drive and share a working link.

 - Use the web app for a quick upload from your browser.
-It works best for a few files.
+It works best for a few videos.

 - Use the mobile app when the video is on your phone and you need to share it right away.